hibernatus-hacker/bardo/README.md

 4. **Bardo.DB**: Enhanced with a `backup/0` function to support experiment persistence.

-5. **Example-specific modules**: Each example (DPB, Flatland, FX) has dedicated sensor, actuator, and morphology modules that implement the required behaviors.
+5. **Example-specific modules**: Each example (DPB, Flatland, FX, AlgoTrading) has dedicated sensor, actuator, and morphology modules that implement the required behaviors.

 ## Core Concepts